Codindex/mini-metrics/frontend/README.md

 - The database schema and tables

 10. Build an image of your app
+`docker build -t mini-metrics-image .`

+11. Perform Prisma migration
+- Add a db schema on kubernetes cluster with the same name that is used on local tests
+- Modify your environment variable to point your kubernetes mysql cluster
+- `prisma migrate deploy`

-11. Run the image of your app
+12. Run the image of your app
-12. Perform Prisma migration
+- kubectl apply -f deployment.yaml
+- kubectl apply -f service.yaml
+- kubectl apply -f ingress.yaml